Details

 - ORIENTATION WALKS: The orientation walking tours on this trip are often on cobblestone roads at steep grades and can last several hours in the heat of the summer.
 Feel free to opt-out of these walking tours if you wish to, as they can be very physically taxing.
 In some cases, on the other side of the coin, they may move a bit too slow for you.
 If you have a map, a travel app, or a guidebook, feel free to go off on your own.
 GEEO wants you to have the experience you desire, and sometimes that means separating yourself at times from the group.

+- GROUP LEADER: Please make sure you understand the role of your tour leader on this trip.
 All GEEO/G Adventures group trips are accompanied by one of G Adventure's group leaders, which they refer to as Chief Experience Officers (CEO).
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues, and introduce you to our local friends.
 Our itineraries often have plenty of free time to explore on your own.
+While not being guides in the traditional sense, you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious, and social aspects.
+We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting – we think it’s the best of both worlds.

 Single Travelers

-Half of the people that travel with GEEO are traveling by themselves, so please don’t worry if you have no one who can join you on your trip.
-Our pricing is based on double occupancy or, in other words, two people to a room.
-You never have to pay for a single room unless you want one.
-GEEO can find you a roommate of the same gender.
-Most of our trips have a "My Own Room" option, also known as a "Single Supplement," which is an extra fee that will allow you to have a room to yourself.
-If you want to room alone, please email travel@geeo.org.
-To see the price for the "My Own Room" option, please click
+Half of GEEO’s participants travel by themselves, so please don’t worry if you do not have a travel companion for your trip.
+Our program fee is for one traveler in double-occupancy accommodation, and GEEO can find you a roommate of the same gender if you do not have a travel companion.
+Most of our programs have a “My Own Room” option, also known as a “Single Supplement,” which is an extra fee that you can pay to have a room to yourself.
+You will only incur an additional charge if you specifically request a single room.
+To see the price for the “My Own Room” option, please find your program on our

 Emergency Contacts

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
+If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.

 EMERGENCY CONTACT NUMBERS

-G Adventures Berlin office: +44 7817 262559
+G Adventures Berlin office: +441858378000

-If you are unable for any reason to contact the local office, please call the numbers listed below, which will connect you directly with the Sales team, who will happily assist you.
+If you are unable for any reason to contact the local office, please call the numbers listed below, which will connect you directly with the 24-hour Sales team, who will happily assist you.

-Toll-free, from calls within North America only: 1 888 800 4100
+Toll-free, North America only: 1 888 800 4100

-Calls from within UK: 0344 272 0000
+Calls from UK: 0344 272 0000

-Calls from within Germany: 0800 365 1000
+Calls from Germany: 0800 365 1000

-Calls from within Australia: 1 300 796 618
+Calls from Australia: 1300 796 618

-Calls from within New Zealand: 0800 333 307
+Calls from New Zealand: 0800 333 307

 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999